rgolovnya/CloudDataWarehouseSnowflake/README.md

 - develop SQL queries to find the impact of weather on restaurant ratings.

 ## Dataset
-I used data from Yelp website (list of businesses, restaurants, customer reviews and ratings), climatic source systems (temperature and precipitation data) and COVID19 data.
+Data has been used from Yelp website (list of businesses, restaurants, customer reviews and ratings), climatic source systems (temperature and precipitation data) and COVID19 data.
+Row counts: business ~209K, users ~2M, check-in ~175K, COVID ~209K, tips ~1.3M, review ~8M, temperature  ~110k, precipitation ~55K.